 Companies use informative advertising to educate consumers.
 Alcohol companies can cite statistics on the harm of drinking and driving.
 Anti-smoking campaigns can inform viewers of the health risks associated with tobacco.
 Software companies can cite what features have been updated and how they function, and efficiency metrics or impacts on the bottom line.

-Information in these type of ads must be accurate and valuable to viewers.
+Information in these types of ads must be accurate and valuable to viewers.
 Inaccurate or misleading information can cause a backlash and lead to a damaged reputation against the company featured in the ad.
 “Fake news” is basically informative advertising gone wrong.

 Just because informational advertising is more fact-based, this does not mean that ads need to be dry.
-Informational advertising needs to be just as attention-grabbing as persuasive advertising, but it needs to be based in clear, valid information, rather than emotional ploys.
+Informational advertising needs to be just as attention-grabbing as persuasive advertising, but it needs to be based on clear, valid information, rather than emotional ploys.
 Trust is key for informative advertising.

 Informative Advertisement Examples at Work

-Informative ads educate viewers on a number of things — nutritional information, health risks, the right way to complete a project, etc. In B2B, informative ads may cover software features and benefits, provide impact metrics (like “30% lift” or “4x faster”), or highlight industry research.
+Informative ads educate viewers on a number of things — nutritional information, health risks, the right way to complete a project, etc. In B2B, informative ads may cover software features and benefits, provide ROI metrics (like “30% lift” or “4x faster”), or highlight industry research.

 1. Salesforce Explains Its Advertising Studio

-Salesforce keeps one of its ads straight forward.
+Salesforce keeps one of its ads straightforward.
 This demo takes viewers through how Salesforce’s Advertising Studio works and what features customers can use to boost customer experience.